 In the August 1, 2008 actuarial valuation, the projected unit credit actuarial cost method was used.
 The unfunded actuarial accrued liability has been amortized over a one year period.
-The actuarial assumptions included a discount rate of 4.5 percent and an annual healthcare cost trend rate of eight percent initially, reduced by decrements to an ultimate rate of five percent after 30 years.
+Actuarial assumptions include a discount rate of 4.5 percent and an annual healthcare cost trend rate of 8 percent in the first year, 7 percent in the second year, 6.5 percent in the third year, 6 percent for the forth through the fourteenth year, 5.5 percent for the fifteenth through the twenty-ninth year, and 5 percent thereafter.